kasitif/kasitif.github.io/_pages/cv.md

 - Conducted hydrological and hydrogeological assessments for 300+ water points
 - Developed catchment management plans for Water Resources Users' Associations
 - Led Environmental Impact Assessments and community engagement activities

+### Intern
+*** Water Resources Management Authority (WRMA) | Eldoret, Kenya | *May 2013-August 2013*
+- Assisted in hydrological and hydrogeological surveys and water quality sampling under supervision, gaining practical experience in field data collection and basic hydrological analysis.
+- Contributed to the development of a Sub-Catchment Management Plan (SCMP) by supporting community workshops, training sessions, and capacity-building activities.
+- Performed data entry and analysis of rainfall, evaporation, evapotranspiration, river discharge, and groundwater datasets, strengthening skills in data cleaning, analysis, and technical reporting

 ---